 Gaby Judah is a psychologist working on behaviour change in the Patient Safety Translational Research Centre (PSTRC) at the Institute of Global Health Innovation, Imperial College London.
 Work within PSTRC focuses on the applying behavioural sciences to the theme of Safer Systems across the Transition of Care.
 She completed her PhD from the London School of Hygiene and Tropical Medicine (LSHTM) in 2014, investigating the psychological determinants of habit formation of health related behaviours.
 Gaby completed an MSc with distinction in Research Methods in Psychology from UCL.

-I am interested in applying behaviour change principles to improve patient safety, and the health of patients and the public.
+I am interested in applying behaviour change principles to improve the health of patients and the public, and to improve patient safety.
 To achieve this, my work focuses on learning about predictors of health related behaviours, as well as how to apply these to encourage sustained behaviour change.

 et al., 2018, Exploratory study of the impact of perceived reward on habit formation, Bmc Psychology, Vol:6, ISSN:2050-7283, Pages:62-62

 et al., 2018, Financial disincentives?
 A three-armed randomised controlled trial of the effect of financial Incentives in Diabetic Eye Assessment by Screening (IDEAS) trial, British Journal of Ophthalmology, Vol:102, ISSN:0007-1161, Pages:1014-1020